Siby-John-J/user-management/README.md

 # user-management react app
 # with redux js
-# and also with typescipt with clean architecture in backend
+# and also with typescript with clean architecture in backend